deepneuronlab/dnl-frontend-challenge/docs/improvements/suggestions.md

 - As an improvement instead of Manual Importing which I am using for DynamicForm, DynamicImport with vuetify-loader should be used.
 This requires a config through webpack but in the end better performance will be received.

-- Tests should be written, this is a note for me :D (Other than Unit testing, things like PACT can be used as integration testing instead of classic end-to-end test approach)
+- Tests should be written in a detailed way, this is a note for me :D (Other than Unit testing, things like PACT can be used as integration testing instead of classic end-to-end test approach)

 #Notes